roitberg-group/lammps-ani/examples/benchmark/README.md

 # Lammps-ANI benchmark
 This document provides a detailed guide on how to conduct a benchmark test on two systems: a water box system and an HIV capsid system.
 The procedures for data preparation, relaxation of the water system, as well as the weak and strong scaling tests are thoroughly explained.
-The benchmark results are presented in tables, and the performance is also compared to the Allegro system.
+The benchmark results are presented in tables, and the performance is also compared to the Allegro.

 ## Data Preparation

-#### Water box sysetem
+#### 1. Water box sysetem

 Generate PDB files for water systems ranging from 50k atoms to 10M atoms by using the `generate_pdb.py` script located at `./data/water/prepare/`.
 The script calculates the density and utilizes packmol to build the system.
 Note: Generating a system with 10M atoms may take around 2 hours, while a system with 100M atoms may take up to 2 days.